Running Payroll in Lebanon: Employment Taxes & Setup

 The minimum wage in Lebanon is LBP 18,000,000 per month (approximately $200 USD), effective from January 1, 2025.

-However, in n May 2025, the Lebanese Minister of Labor, Mohammad Haidar, announced plans to increase the minimum wage to LBP 28,000,000 per month (around $312 USD) in the first phase of a broader wage correction plan.
-This proposal includes doubling family allowances and increasing school grants by 2.5 times.
+In May 2025, the Lebanese Minister of Labor, Mohammad Haidar, announced plans to increase the minimum wage to LBP 28,000,000 per month (around $312 USD) as part of a broader wage correction plan.
+The plan includes doubling family allowances and increasing school grants by 2.5 times.

 Bonus Payments in Lebanon